-Steel roof decks are constructed of light gauge (usually 22, 20, or 18 gauge) cold-rolled steel sections (panels) that are usually galvanized.
+Steel decks are constructed of light gauge (usually 22, 20, or 18 gauge) cold-rolled steel sections (panels) that are usually galvanized.
 In cross-section the panels are ribbed, with the ribs usually spaced at 150 mm (6") O.C.
 The ribs provide the strength and rigidity of the panels.
-Steel decks are generally supported by open-web steel joist framing and are welded or mechanically-fastened to the framework.
+Steel decks are generally supported by open-web steel joist framing and are welded or mechanically fastened to the framework.

 For more information about steel decks, see Roof Decks in Division B: Essential Elements.

-- A thermal barrier may be required to conform to building vode or fire insurance-rated assemblies, when the roof assembly is insulated (usually when the insulation is classified as combustible).
+- A thermal barrier may be required to conform to building Code or fire insurance-rated assemblies, when the roof assembly is insulated (usually when the insulation is classified as combustible).

 - Uninsulated systems require a deck overlay for the membrane.
 A RoofStar-accepted moisture resistant gypsum core deck overlay board may serve both as a thermal barrier and as a level surface.
 For more about this, see 5.3.2 Steel Decks.

-Concrete roof decks to which a roofing system is applied include the following types:
+Concrete decks to which a roof system may be applied include the following types: